Here's the title of an opinion piece in the April issue of the American Journal of Public Health, which was published by four authors at the CDC:

 "Quantifying the Epidemic of Prescription Opioid Overdose Death"

 I don't like the title very much.
-It (intentionally, no doubt) says approximately zero about what contained within the article, which is mighty revealing.
+It (intentionally, no doubt) says approximately zero about what is contained within the article, which is mighty revealing.
 Since I'm nothing if not helpful, I thought I'd suggest a more candid title:

 Then it gets downright hilarious.
 Check out this disclaimer.
 It's a real beauty:

 "Note.
 The findings and conclusions of this editorial are those of the authors and do not necessarily represent the official position of the Centers for Disease Control and Prevention."